Fleetwood Mac (1968 album): Reception and legacy

 The album sold well in the UK, reaching number four on the UK Albums Chart.
 Upon release, Melody Maker "highly recommended" the album and said that the band played the songs at "white heat intensity."
 Writing for Rolling Stone, Barry Gifford praised the album, and described it as "potent enough to make the South Side of Chicago take notice".
+Reviewing the album for New Musical Express, Allen Evans commented that the album had a "nice, relaxed sound" that "combines late-late jazz and exciting blues."

 Modern attitudes to the album are also largely positive, and many critics argue the album is one of the highlights of the British blues bloom.
 TeamRock describes it as a "marvellous debut that established the group as the best British blues band of the day".
 Writing for Ultimate Classic Rock, Nick DeRiso described the album as a "stellar debut" and "maybe the best album from the British blues boom".
 He also ranked it as the 4th greatest Fleetwood Mac album.
 The Telegraph has described the album as a "classic sixties London 12-bar blues rock debut", while also calling it "raw, physical, high spirited and blessed with the exceptional playing of Peter Green".
 The Encyclopedia of Popular Music describes the album as "seminal".
 AllMusic noted the influence of Elmore James on Spencer's compositions and wrote that Green's "inspired playing, the capable (if erratic) songwriting, and the general panache of the band as a whole placed them leagues above the overcrowded field."

 In 2023, the album received renewed attention after "I'm Coming Home to Stay", a bonus track featured on the 1999 re-release, was used in the third episode of the HBO television series The Last of Us.